AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 [^5]: It’s an online service run by Google.
 Allows users to consult and share geospatial information.
 [^6]: It’s an online service run by Microsoft.
 Allows users to consult and share geospatial information.
 [^7]: It’s a collaborative project to create a free editable geographic database of the world.
+[^8]: It’s a client/server interfaces that provides access to the US Geological Survey Earth Resources Observation and Science Center archive.
+[^9]:The Shuttle Radar Topography Mission is an international research effort to obtain digital elevation models on a near global scale.
+[^10]:The Copernicus Open Access Hub (previously known as Sentinels Scientific Data Hub) provides complete, free and open access to Sentinel-1, Sentinel-2, Sentinel-3 and Sentinel-5P user products.
+[^11]:GDAL is an Open Source library for raster and vector geospatial data formats that is released by the Open Source Geospatial Foundation.
+[^12]: SAGA GIS is a geographic information system (GIS) computer program, used to edit spatial data.
+[^13]: In the city of Lima, 24% is the slope value where urban areas start showing signs of restraints.
+Service and mobility access decreases as physical risk increases.
+At 43% is by any means recommend to inhabit.